Corona brewer boosts stake in marijuana producer for $4B

 Constellation Brands Inc. said Wednesday it’s buying 104.5 million shares worth $4 billion in Canopy Growth Corp., boosting its stake in the company to 38 percent after its existing warrants are exercised.

 Constellation will also get nearly 140 million new warrants it could exercise over the next three years.
-If it does so, Constellation will own a majority stake in the Smiths Falls, Ontario, company.
+If it does so, Constellation will own a majority stake in the Smiths Falls, Ontario-based company.

+“Constellation’s investment in Canopy is a large bet at a very rich price, which can only be justified if the company proves that it can benefit from the changing environment for cannabis in Canada and beyond,” said Linda Montag, senior vice president at Moody’s.

 Canopy plans to use the investment to build or acquire assets worldwide in the markets that allow medical marijuana.